Shoebill Stork Enters the Room Sounding Like Machine Gun Shootout

 Sharp edges on its unusually big, splotchy bill enable it to quickly decapitate prey and separate apart foliage that can be grasped by the fish.
 The upper mandible’s sharp nail tip makes slippery game easier to catch.

 A video from Japan Matsue Vogel Park shows just how unique these birds are.
-One visitor got a once-in-a-lifetime encounter with a shoebill stork.
+One visitor had a once-in-a-lifetime encounter with a shoebill stork.
 Something we didn’t expect while watching the bird enter the room is the unique noise it makes – sounding just like a fighting scene from an action film.

 Someone commented under the video, making a funny but true statement.
 They say, “I don’t know if I would be more scared hearing the sound of what sounds like a machine gun coming for me, or seeing the thing that is actually making the sound.”